Bryanmontas718/osticket-prereqs/README.md

 <a href="https://imgur.com/KkTwoEQ"><img src="https://i.imgur.com/KkTwoEQ.jpg" title="source: imgur.com" /></a>
 </p>
 <p>
-Next, connect to the newly created VM using Remote Desktop using the public IPv4 address.
-If you are a Mac user you will have to download the Microsoft RDP.
+After creating the virtual machine (VM), proceed to connect to it using Remote Desktop by utilizing the assigned public IPv4 address.
+If you're using a Mac, make sure to download and install Microsoft Remote Desktop (RDP) to facilitate the connection.
 </p>
 <br />